KuroHere/shoreline/README.md

 Property for configurable data that specifies how it will read/write a `.json` file.

 ## `ConfigFile`
 Representation of a local configuration file which holds data for a specific `Configurable` data.
+The `ClientConfiguration` manages the list of client config files to save/load.

 ## `Event`
 Client event that represents event implementations.
 Events are handled by the client `EventHandler` which manages a collection of `EventListener`s.
+If the event implementation is annotated with `Cancelable`, then the event can cancel the callback of the event method.
+Additionally, the event can be dispatched in the stages `EventStage.Pre` and `EventStage.Post`.

 ## `EventHandler`
 Client `Event` handler which handles the invokation of the `Listener` when the events are dispatched.
 Classes which contain `EventListener` must be subscribed to the handler manually.